-CWS is a fiduciary acting in your best interest by providing financial planning guidance, investment advisory services and developing strategies that are aligned with your personal goals and unique situation.
-CWS meets with clients, no less than annually, to monitor investments and financial plan progress as part of our standard services.
+CWS offers services to individual retail clients as a fiduciary.
+This means we have to act in your best interest throughout the advisory relationship by providing financial planning guidance, investment advisory services and developing strategies that are aligned with your personal goals and unique situation.
+CWS meets with clients, no less thanannually, to monitor investments and financial plan progress as part of our standard services.
 Assets can be managed on a discretionary or non-discretionary basis.
 CWS focuses on discretionary management which authorizes CWS to buy and sell securities without asking in advance and without material limitations.
 A non-discretionary account is directed by you and you make the decision to buy or sell.
 CWS offers non-discretionary services on an exception basis.
 CWS receives compensation by charging a monthly ongoing asset management fee as disclosed in our ADV 2A.
 CWS does not offer wrap fee programs, proprietary products, products in general or limitations on available investment options.
 A minimum of \$1,000,000 is generally required to open an account.